Why tabletop roleplaying conventions are amazing

 1. Try out new games

-This also offers a welcome break for all those GMs who spend all of their time running sessions and never get to play themselves.
+This also offers a welcome break for all those GMs who spend most of their time running sessions and never get to play themselves.
 I often go to conventions to find new one-shot scenarios and adventures I can play with my group at home.
 This gives me the opportunity to experience the scenarios as a player, which offers great insights on how to run them.

 2. Learn tricks from other GMs

 Playing with new GMs is a great source of inspiration for me.
 Every GM has their own style and set of tricks.
 Some focus on amazing handouts, some do brilliant NPC acting, others are masters of improvising plots from player character backstories.
 It’s so refreshing to see how others do it.
 And experiencing GMs first-hand from a player perspective has a much bigger impact than just talking to them about what they do.
 I personally get a lot of ideas from playing with new GMs at RPG conventions.
-I’ve learnt pacing from watching other GMs, and I like to copy great NPCs from others, too.
+I’ve learned pacing from watching other GMs, and I like to copy great NPCs from others, too.

 3. Play roleplaying games with complete strangers

 It’s such a thrill playing roleplaying games with people I’ve never met before.
 With your home group or friends you can usually tell how they’ll play their characters and act in certain situations.
 But at a convention, you get to sit down and play with a group of strangers.
 You never know how they are going to react to the threats or conflicts within a story.
 Regardless of whether I’m the GM or on the player side – it’s always exciting to play a tabletop RPG session with people I’m not familiar with.
 This is especially true for games with a strong share of narration rights for the players.
 This includes most indie or PBTA systems and also freeform games.
 Getting to know each other as part of the game is something I really enjoy.

 4. Get to know new people from the community